Leroymilo/FurnitureFramework/doc/Complex Fields/Particles.md

 - `Emit When On` (true or false)
 - `Emit When Off` (true or false)

-If the Furniture is not [Toggleable](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Furniture.md#toggle), it will be "Off" forever.
+If the Furniture is not [Toggleable](https://github.com/Leroymilo/FurnitureFramework/blob/3.0.0/doc/Furniture.md#toggle), it will be "Off" forever.

 ## Burst

-To reproduce the effect happening when a Cauldron is turned on, you can set `Burst` to `true`, it will create a semi-hardcoded burst of particles upon toggleing or placing depending on the Mode options.
+To reproduce the effect happening when a Cauldron is turned on, you can set `Burst` to `true`, it will create a semi-hardcoded burst of particles upon toggleing or placing depending on the Mode Options.
 This feature is intended for Particles with non-zeros `Speed` and `Alpha Fade`.